Latest Blog Articles & Podcast Episodes

 When Crisis Strikes Your Family: A Biblical Response This episode addresses the struggles families face when unexpected trials and hardships come.
 Dr. David Tyler points listeners to God’s Word as the unchanging source of hope and direction in times of turmoil.
 This episode shows how Scripture provides clarity, comfort, and practical steps for families seeking stability in the midst of crisis.
 It’s a call to trust Christ and apply biblical truth when life feels overwhelming.

 Is Alcoholics Anonymous Biblical?
-The Rise of Spiritual Relativism in the 12-Step Movement Is Alcoholics Anonymous biblical?
+A Clear Biblical Evaluation David M. tyler, PhD.
+Is Alcoholics Anonymous biblical?
 Many Christians ask this question because Alcoholics Anonymous frequently speaks about God and spirituality.
 However, a closer look reveals that Alcoholics Anonymous is built on unbiblical foundations that promote spiritual relativism rather than the truth of Scripture.
 As Christians, we must carefully discern whether AA’s message aligns with the gospel of Jesus Christ or points people away from Him.
-Today, nearly every behavioral struggle, from gambling and overeating to compulsive shopping and substance abuse, has been reclassified as a “disease” and matched with [...]
+Today, nearly every behavioral struggle, from gambling and overeating to compulsive shopping and substance abuse, has been reclassified as a “disease” and matched with a [...]

 • Published On: September 28th, 2025|Comments Off on Biblical Grief Counseling That Helps You Move Forward in Faith|